 Throughout history, assistance for people affected by conflict and displacement has been provided by state and non-state groups across the global South.
 How does ‘solidarity based’ humanitarianism influence Southern led responses to displacement?
-In the first of our introductory mini blog series Dr Elena Fiddian-Qasmiyeh presents a brief reflection on the history of internationalism and solidarity based initiatives.
+In the first of our introductory mini blog series Prof. Elena Fiddian-Qasmiyeh presents a brief reflection on the history of internationalism and solidarity based initiatives.

 Internationalism and Solidarity